x37v/midicpp/README.md

 midicpp
 =======

-Simple C++ class for processing midi, based on rtmidi
+Simple C++11+ class for processing midi, based on rtmidi